-Given the continued uncertainty regarding national school funding and the increasing expenditure demands placed upon all Academies, the level of reserves is thought to have peaked at 31 August 2016.
+Given the continued uncertainty regarding national school funding and the increasing expenditure demands placed upon all academies, the level of reserves is felt to have peaked at 31 August 2016.
 Budget planning for 2017/18 showed that the long term trajectory for reserves would be downwards.
 At that point trustees agreed to draw down reserve funds for capital related priorities and to take time to consider and implement a new operating model in Summer 2019.
-Having agreed the staff restructure plans the academy was able to set a budget for 2019/20 and beyond that should see the level of reserves settle at around the 7%-9% target (outlined above) over the next few years.
+Having implemented the staff restructure plans in 2019 and maintaining overall good control over non staff costs and income the academy was able to set a budget for 2019/20 and beyond that should see the level of reserves settle at around the 7% - 9% target (outlined above) over the next few years.
 This will continue to be monitored closely.